 We are very fortunate to have recruited top talent from all over the country.
 Our faculty have developed innovative new programs in point-of-care ultrasound, medical simulation, emergency medical services, global health, quality, and more.
 Fortuitously, Wisconsin Badgers, Dr. James Berbee & Karen Walsh embraced the vision of what we could become, and together with John and Tashia Morgridge, provided the resources for expansion of our clinical, research, and educational programs.

 Regarding our clinical endeavors, with this gift, we were able to double the clinical footprint of our emergency department in 2016.
 More importantly, we had the opportunity to experiment with design in order to operationalize innovative care delivery models – allowing us to improve our operational metrics in the face of significant volume increases.
 Simply put, we have become not just bigger, but more efficient.

-Regarding our research portfolio, we were able to take a nascent program, add the catalyst of Dr. Manish Shah’s leadership, and are now ranked top 10 in the country based on NIH dollars awarded.
+Regarding our research portfolio, we were able to take a nascent program, add the catalyst of Dr. Manish Shah’s leadership, and are now ranked among the top emergency medicine departments in the country based on NIH dollars awarded.

 Regarding our educational commitment, not only did we grow our residency program from 6 to 8 to 12 residents a year, we also launched individualized and successful fellowship programs.
 Most recently, we have had the opportunity to welcome all UW medical students through a requisite emergency medicine clerkship.

 When I first started, I was told emergency physicians were only shift workers in the house of medicine.
 Now, we lay claim to multiple key institutional roles at UW Health and have a seat at the table at the most important discussions.

 All this happened because a diverse group of talented people believed in a vision of service.
 Service to our patients, to our specialty, to our science, to our learners, and to the positive impact emergency medicine can have on communities near and far.